 Cruelty free beauty should also be on our ‘checklist’ when we’re choosing cosmetics and skincare.
 The ban on testing in 2015 was definitely a step forward, but there are still lots of products on the supermarket shelves that may have been tested on animals or that contain ingredients that have been tested on animals.

-To make sure you know what companies you can trust, the SAFE for Animals website has a useful shopping guide listing accredited cruelty free companies in New Zealand.
-The list includes Aphelia, Fiji Spice Queen, La Sirene and Zoo Deodorant who are all part of the Green Elephant family….Yay!!
-Eco Boutique are also passionate about vegan and cruelty free products and their range of mineral makeup is certified by PETA (People for the Ethical Treatment of Animals) and CCF (Choose Cruelty Free).
+To make sure you know what companies you can trust, PETA (People for the Ethical Treatment of Animals) hascreated a database ‘Beauty Without Bunnies’ listing cruelty free companies in New Zealand.
+The list includes Dust & Glow, Nudi Point and Seed + Soul who are all part of the Green Elephant family….Yay!!
+Eco Boutique are also passionate about vegan and cruelty free products and their range of mineral makeup is certified by PETA and CCF (Choose Cruelty Free).

 That being said, although not officially accredited, all our brands support a cruelty free industry.
 All products that you find on Green Elephant have been made with the greatest respect for animals and the environment.